Find below all my tips for a successful trip & roadtrip;

 -Speaking about cars: be careful with car doors.
 This is the first thing the car rental agency warned us about.
 There are often violent winds on the island, so never let your car door open or open it without paying attention (that would be a shame to buy a new car door to the rental agency, kind of ruins the trip!)

--Take a sleeping mask if you cannot sleep with too much light.
+-Bring a sleeping mask with you if you cannot sleep with the (sky) light on.

-–Bring food with you in your luggage.
+–Bring your own food with you in your luggage.
 This is a real plus on a budget.

 -Be careful with wild camping.
 Again, not forbidden but there are enough campgrounds around the island.
 Even when they are closed you can stay there, but you don’t have access to the showers obviously.